nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The DeleteModule functionality allows users to remove either a module from the ModuleList or a lesson associated with the module.
 It is facilitated by DeleteModuleCommand class which is an extension of the Command class.
-Given below is an example usage scenario and how the delete mechanism behaves at each step.
+Given below is an example usage scenario and how to delete mechanism behaves at each step.

 #### For when a user deletes only a module (e.g CS2113) from the module list: